 Roll-out pie crust to fit about 1.5-2 inches larger than baking dish.
 Top dish with crust and tuck extra crust under and crimp.

 Whisk together egg and water to make egg wash.
 Brush crust with egg wash.

 Place baking dish on a baking sheet to catch any drips.
 Bake for 30 to 40 minutes or until the crust is browned and the filling is bubbling.

-To Freeze: Let filling cool down before topping with crust.
+Let filling cool down before topping with crust.
 Skip egg wash until ready to bake.
 Wrap well with plastic wrap and then foil.
 Freeze.
 When ready to cook, remove coverings and bake for 1 hour - 1 hour and 15 minutes or until the crust is browned and the filling is bubbling.
 Cover loosely with foil if crust browns too much.

 2 1/2 cups flour (plus extra for rolling)

 10 tablespoons unsalted butter, very cold, cut into 1/2" cubes

 8 tablespoons (1/2 cup) solid shortening (Crisco) very cold, cut into 1/2" cubes

 Nutrition (approx. data estimated via online nutritional calculator.)